COP 26: 'One of the whitest' climate conferences in years, say environmentalists | DW | 03.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Countries hit hardest by climate change are struggling to attend a UN climate summit that's been hailed as the 'best last chance' to stop global warming.
+The countries hit hardest by climate change are struggling to attend a UN climate summit that has been hailed as the "best last chance" to stop global warming.
 What are the implications?

-A catalogue of mistakes means representatives from the Global South have found it difficult to show up to a conference in the UK where world leaders are deciding how to stop the planet heating.
+A catalog of mistakes means that representatives from the Global South have found it difficult to show up to a conference in the United Kingdom where world leaders are deciding how to slow the planet's further heating.

 The number of people registered to attend COP26 has doubled from the last UN climate conference in 2019 to almost 40,000 people, according to documents published by the organizers Tuesday, but delegates and observers from poorer countries say their colleagues have struggled to make it to the summit.

-The summit — hailed as the "best last chance" to limit global warming to 1.5 degrees Celsius above pre-industrial temperatures — is an opportunity for world leaders to agree on deals that would stave off increasingly extreme weather.
+The summit — hailed as the "best last chance" to limit global warming to 1.5 degrees Celsius above preindustrial temperatures — is an opportunity for world leaders to agree on deals that would stave off increasingly extreme weather.
 The collective voice of those who really need urgent climate action is what matters, said Tasneem Essop, international director of Climate Action Network, a global network of 1,500 civil society groups.
-"Unfortunately, that is already diminished."
+"Unfortunately, that is already diminished," Essop said.

 The UK government, which is hosting the event, claimed in May that COP26 should be "the most inclusive COP ever" and offered vaccines to all delegates, observers and media.
 But participants have said both vaccines and visas were difficult to get hold of.